-Liquid starch recipes vary from Pinterest board to Pinterest board, but commercial pre-made varieties exist, simplifying the installation more.
-Each length of fabric must be heavily brushed with the starch mixture to insure secure adhesion.
-Next, fabric is cut into predetermined widths and their prints carefully matched row after row.
-The entire installation process is very similar to wallpaper, in that four hands are probably better than two for an accurate hang.
+Liquid starch recipes vary, but commercial pre-made varieties exist, simplifying the installation.
+First, each length of fabric must be heavily brushed with the starch mixture to ensure secure adhesion.
+Next, the fabric is cut into predetermined widths, and their prints are carefully matched row after row.
+The entire installation process is very similar to wallpaper in that four hands are probably better than two for an accurate hang.

 You’ll need a good bit of free time to correctly adhere the fabric, trim as necessary, and chase air bubbles out from underneath.
-Have an old plastic grocery card on hand to smooth the bumps.
-A plastic pastry scraper is even better to use.
+Have a plastic pastry scraper or plastic grocery card on hand to smooth the bumps.

-Take a look at Artis Wall and cue the Hallelujah chorus for those renters who love farm house and rustic décor.
-Reclaimed wooden planks and stone products are available to dramatically change the look of a room in just a few hours, with little manpower, and few tools.
-Even if those styles aren’t your favorites, some of the stone options, cedar, and natural planks could easily work in coastal, transitional, and even traditionally styled rooms.
+Take a look at Artis Wall and cue the Hallelujah chorus for those renters who love farmhouse and rustic décor.
+Reclaimed wooden planks are available to dramatically change the look of a room in just a few hours, with little manpower and few tools.
+Even if those styles aren’t your favorites, some of the cedar and natural planks could easily work in coastal, transitional, and even traditionally styled rooms.